 Christie Marie Brunner

 Chris Brunner, as a communications and international programs director in WIFSS, devotes herself in education of One Health.
-She always holds an open mind to take in novel ideas and are kind enough to share relevant information with us, which help us a lot.
+She always holds an open mind to take in novel ideas and are kind enough to share relevant information.

+What did we know from her?

+Health of the soil related to health of ALL living things

+Importance of teamwork and collaboration

+Information about relative researches

+Recommendation Dr. Jorge L. Mazza Rodrigues to us

+We are determined to make a brochure to help people understand that we are all connected, from the soil to the table, and that goes for everything in between: plants, animals, water, air ...
+Besides, we spread the good word about One Health in cooperation with other iGEM teams.

-We emailed her and talked with her in LTC.
-She said, “I am thrilled to know young adults such as yourself are addressing soil health and food safety through the comprehensive One Health approach.
+“I am thrilled to know young adults such as yourself are addressing soil health and food safety through the comprehensive One Health approach.
 You and I know that One Health helps us by understanding that lead is naturally in the earth’s crust and once it is mined and processed it does not break down, instead it again covers the air and landscape where it is picked up by plants, animals and people.
 Once it enters animals and people it causes illness and even death.
 For this reason, it is important that we attempt to find ways to prevent plant, animal and human illnesses.
 We care about the health of the soil as it relates to the health of ALL living things.
 One Health is a difficult thing to translate to a farmer who is concerned about meeting financial obligations.
 When you can demonstrate that having healthy soil will allow him or her to grow more crops and make more money and provide healthy food for his or her family, and the community, the light bulb goes off and it becomes easier to make the connection between the health of the soil and the health of people.”

-Chris still emphasized the importance of teamwork and collaboration.
-So, we spread the good word about One Health in cooperation with other iGEM teams and are determined to make a brochure to help people understand we are all connected, from the soil to the table, and that goes for everything in between: plants, animals, water, air.

-Besides, she recommended Dr. Jorge L. Mazza Rodrigues to us and shared some research papers with us like Remediation of heavy metal contaminated soil by asymmetrical alternating current electrochemistry , which always inspired us.

-Key stakeholders and experts interview
+Key stakeholders and experts’ interview

-(1)Human Health
+Human Health